 This is the Manifesto: Learn the skills.
 Enjoy the process.
 Put in the work.
 And then, after you’ve done all that, then you can think about success.

 I’ve laid out a blueprint right here.
 Literally – it’s yours if you want it.
 Now go out there and become a kickass DIY Poet.
 And then watch how it changes your life.

-PPS: Here are the 5 poems we promised you.
-Hope you enjoy reading them!!
+Here is the list of poems we promised you above: